 A Memorial Mass will be held on Friday, July 19th at 11:00 a.m. at Our Lady of the Assumption Church, 5057 Cottage Way, Carmichael.
 In lieu of flowers, please send donations to the

-Published in The Sacramento Bee on July 17, 2013
+Published in The Sacramento Bee from July 14 to July 17, 2013